mfenner/mfenner.github.io/_posts/2013-08-06-what-a-publication-timeline-can-tell-you.md

 title: "What a publication timeline can tell you"
 tags: [citation, d3.js, career]
 ---
 Now that I can [automatically import my publications from my ORCID profile and display them](/2013/08/04/automatically-list-all-your-publications-in-your-blog/) in this blog, I also want to visualize them.
-I have started with [d3.js code](https://github.com/mfenner/blog/blob/master/_includes/by_year.js) that displays the number of publications per year - using the list of my publications in Citeproc JSON format.
-The chart is displayed on my [About page](/about.html), but I have also embedded the Javascript here:
+I have started with [d3.js code](https://github.com/mfenner/blog/blob/master/_includes/by_year.js) that displays the number of publications per year - using the list of my publications in Citeproc JSON format.<!--more--> The chart is displayed on my [About page](/about.html), but I have also embedded the Javascript here:

 <div class="row" id="year"></div>
 <script type="text/javascript">